 Our Fellowship Program is designed to prepare pediatric endocrinologists for successful and productive careers in academic medicine.
 Fellows have the opportunity to develop their clinical and research skills alongside experienced mentors in an institution that combines healing, teaching, research and service.
 Not only do our Fellows have the opportunity to become proficient Pediatric Endocrinologists, they do it in the urban setting of Portland, Oregon which is only an hour away from skiing, the Pacific Ocean and wilderness which can only be found in the beautiful Pacific Northwest.

 The Pediatric Endocrinology Fellowship Program is a comprehensive three-year program that provides the necessary training to become board eligible by the end of the third year.
 The first year focuses on developing key clinical skills and acquiring the basics of pediatric endocrinology along with the introduction of basic research concepts.
-During the first year, the Pediatric Endocrine Fellow develops a clinical research project with the assistance of a faculty mentor.
 Approximately 70% of time will be spent in clinical training and 30% on acquiring introductory research skills

 The goal of the second and third years of fellowship training is the acquisition of research skills and the accomplishment of a meaningful research project.
-During the second and third years, approximately 80% of the fellow's time is spent in basic science research with 20% in clinical responsibilities.
-In addition to the general Endocrine clinic schedule, the second and third year fellows have their own clinic schedules.
+During the second and third years, approximately 80% of the fellow's time is spent in basic science or clinical research with 20% in clinical responsibilities.
+The second and third year fellows have their own clinic schedules, splitting time between general endocrinology and diabetes.
 This allows the fellow, under the supervision of staff pediatric endocrinologists, to follow their own patients from initial diagnosis through treatment and follow-up.
 This program's goal is to prepare fellows for board certification and a successful career in pediatric endocrinology.

 Questions regarding the fellowship program may be directed to the Program Director, Lisa Madison, M.D. via email or telephone.

 For more information contact: